hharryyf/codeforcepractice/README.md

 any number in the current range can be updated.
 The simpliest trick is maintain a range tree of vectors and keeps doing the lower_bound check. https://vjudge.net/problem/CodeForces-765F

+583. Interval Cubing (diff=2600, fermat's little theorem, range tree, lazy propagation) If we are lucky enough, we might observe that 3^48 - 1 is divisable by 95542721.
+Hence, this problem can be reformulate as, each number has a cycle of length 48.
+Each update requires to shift all element in [l, r] by 1.
+Query the range sum.
+The range shift type range tree is the kind of range tree I'm not very familiar with.
+A typical problem I've solved before is 911G.
+We can define ans[0] as the real answer, and ans[1] as the answer of the current range after we've shift all elements by 1 and so on.
+Then, each update is basically increment the lazy tag and when we do the pushdown operation, we can do a cycle shift of lz[index], to the leftchild and rightchild. https://vjudge.net/problem/CodeForces-311D